fastify/fastify-http-proxy/README.md

 The prefix to mount this plugin on.
 All the requests to the current server starting with the given prefix will be proxied to the provided upstream.

+The prefix will be removed from the URL when forwarding the HTTP request.

+### rewritePrefix

+Rewrite the prefix to the specified string.
+Default: `''`.

 ### beforeHandler

 A `beforeHandler` to be applied on all routes.
 Useful for performing actions before the proxy is executed (e.g. check for authentication).